 Pike requested answers from ADSA before the end of the HPCSA hearing on October 26.
 ADSA did not reply.
-That was also led as evidence.
+That was also led in evidence.

-The HPCSA has charged Noakes, a University of Cape Town emeritus professor, with unprofessional conduct for giving unconventional advice to a breastfeeding mother on a social network (Twitter).
-That was for a single tweet on February 4, 2014, in which he tells a breastfeeding mother that good first foods for infant weaning are LCHF (low-carb, high-fat).
+The HPCSA has charged Noakes, a University of Cape Town emeritus professor, with unprofessional conduct for giving “unconventional advice (a single tweet) to a breastfeeding mother on a social network (Twitter)” on February 4, 2014.
+Noakes tweeted that good first foods for infant weaning are LCHF (low-carb, high-fat).

-Strydom immediately tweeted to Noakes that she was “HORRIFIED” and would be reporting him to the HPCSA.
+Strydom immediately tweeted a reply to Noakes that she was “HORRIFIED” and would report him.
 She did so the next day.

 What Strydom did not say is as important as what she did say: She did not say “ADSA would like to file a report…” or “We would like to file a report”.